BlokasLabs/pisound-docs/docs/software-for-raspberry-pi.md

 For quickest setup, targeted at audio applications, we recommend using the SD card image of our <a href="https://blokas.io/patchbox-os/" target="_blank">Patchbox OS</a>.
 The Patchbox OS image is based on Raspberry Pi OS Lite and preconfigured with audio software for smooth user experience.
 On the first boot, a configuration wizard will run and help you to set the system up, including configuring the Jack backend parameters and connecting to a Wi-Fi network.

-**If you are using the Patchbox OS image, you do not need any other instalations to get access to all Pisound features!**
+**If you are using the Patchbox OS image, you do not need any other installations to get access to all Pisound features!**

 Find the Patchbox OS setup instructions <a href="https://blokas.io/patchbox-os/docs/" target="_blank">here</a>.